 Hyponatremia

-Hyponatremia is the result of overhydration.
 Here, the body’s sodium concentration in the blood dilutes and becomes too low.
-Without the proper amount of sodium, the body becomes unable to regulate the amount of water around the cells, which in turn, causes them to swell.
+Without the proper amount of sodium, the body becomes unable to regulate the amount of water around the cells, which, in turn, causes them to swell.

-Some of the signs of hyponatremia are nausea, vomiting, headache, confusion, fatigue, and muscle cramps.
+Some of the signs of hyponatremia include nausea, vomiting, headache, confusion, fatigue, and muscle cramps.
 As you can see, most of these symptoms are also present in dehydration.
 If the case becomes more serious, it can result in seizures or a coma.

 The Sweat Test: How To Calculate Fluid Loss

-1. Weigh yourself with no clothes.
+1. Weigh yourself with no clothes or shoes on.

 Note: During your run, do not consume or expel any liquid…so in simpler terms: no drinking or peeing!
 This will throw off your calculation.
+If you must drink water because of the weather conditions, you must take that into consideration when calculating your sweat rate, adding this fluid to the equation.

 3. After your one-hour run, take off your shoes, clothes, and if necessary, wring out your sopping wet hair.